Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Implementation Details

 \subsection{Training Details}

 We use GRPO as the policy optimization algorithm, combined with parameter-efficient fine-tuning using LoRA.
 All models are trained for up to 1600 GRPO steps, with hyperparameters listed in Table~\ref{tab:hyperparams}.
+We adopt the reward design from \cite{guo2025deepseek}, where outputs with the correct format receive partial rewards, and full rewards are given only when both format and answer are correct.

 For fair comparison, the same configuration is used in our SFT experiments.
-All training is conducted using the TRL library from Hugging Face.
+All training is conducted using the TRL library from Hugging Face, averaged across 3 seeds.
+For the Self-Evolve baseline~\citep{chen2025self}, we use the same hyper-parameters as reported by authors.
+For DAPO~\citep{yu2025dapo}, we set $n=4$ on default